 How does a Face Lift Work?

-Unlike FaceTite the face lift proceure requires incisions so that the surgeon can undermine the skin and reach the deeper facial structures.
-This is what puts some people off from a face lift, since they are worried that the scars might show.
-With proper attention to artistic principles it is possible to hide the incisions along the contours of the ear and tuck the extensions into inconspicuous locations in the side burn and along the hair line in back of the ear.
-This is why it is so important to choose a plastic surgeon who is very experienced and who has an artisitic sensibility.
+Unlike FaceTite the facelift procedure requires incisions so that the surgeon can undermine the skin and reach the deeper facial structures.
+This is what puts some people off from a facelift since they are worried that the scars might show.
+With proper attention to artistic principles it is possible to hide the incisions along the contours of the ear and tuck the extensions into inconspicuous locations in the sideburn and along the hairline in the back of the ear.
+This is why it is so important to choose a plastic surgeon who is very experienced and who has an artistic sensibility.

 Facelift results by Dr. John Cook

 The two main advantages of FaceTite for the patient is the tiny incisions and the relatively short recovery period.
 In general patients with thinner faces will have the quickest recovery.
 As with any minor surgery, there will be swelling during the first few days and a variable degree of bruising.
 Most patients can return to normal light activity within a few days, but give yourself a few extra days if you will be at all self-conscious about minor bruising and swelling.